neu-cs2100/cs2100-pg-handout-fa25-lab1/ethics.md

 Then, please answer these two questions:
 1. Who is one potential unintended recipient of this data?
+YOUR ANSWER HERE

-2. How might this housing application be redesigned to minimize the number of unintended recipients of that information?
+3. How might this housing application be redesigned to minimize the number of unintended recipients of that information?
+YOUR ANSWER HERE